Tafara-N/Projects/Apps/AirBnB_clone/v3/README.md

 ### 15. Search

-For the moment, the only way to list Place objects is via `GET` `/api/v1/cities/<city_id>/places`.
+For the moment, the only way to list `Place` objects is via `GET /api/v1/cities/<city_id>/places`.

 Good, but not enough…

-Update api/v1/views/places.py to add a new endpoint: POST /api/v1/places_search that retrieves all Place objects depending of the JSON in the body of the request.
+Update `api/v1/views/places.py` to add a new endpoint: `POST /api/v1/places_search` that retrieves all `lace` objects depending of the JSON in the body of the request.

 The JSON can contain 3 optional keys: